cheshmi/mining-bench/README.md

 singularity exec sparse.sif /source/codelet_mining/build/demo/spmv_demo --matrix ./LFAT5.mtx --numerical_operation SPMV --storage_format CSR

 ```
- The output is set of comma seprated values such matrix specification and execution time of different tools.
+ The output is set of comma separated values such matrix specification and execution time of different tools.
+Also, plots will be created as PDF files upon completion of all experiments.

 * The datasets should be downloaded by calling: